-- The users who closely followed their schedules usually did attend all their events as planned, aside from when there were exceptional circumstances, such as if they were ill or if something more urgent came up, when they would rearrange their schedule.
+The users who closely followed their schedules usually did attend all their events as planned, aside from when there were exceptional circumstances, such as if they were ill or if something more urgent

+- came up, then they would rearrange their schedule.
 Some noted if they planned and wrote down the events in their diary, they would keep all of them. - The users who loosely followed their schedule may put a lot of events into their diary which they may or may not attend depending on their mood and/or whether they had sufficient time when the time arrived.
 They used their diary more as a reference to remind them of possible events to go to, or possible tasks to complete at any one time.
 They noted that the diary was not used to record a set of events that they must strictly adhere to, although they did generally carry out the set of tasks that they had planned each day, especially the important events and meeting coursework deadlines.
-Some users had reported that they had missed less important events, such as social meetings, due to tiredness, for example.

-The third category of users liked being spontaneous and not following a set of scheduled events.
-This corresponds to the "mental" diary users.
+Some users had reported that they had missed less important events, social meeting, due to tiredness, for example. - The third category of users liked being spontaneous and not follow a set of scheduled events.
+This corresponds to the 'mental' diary users.
 They carried out tasks selectively depending on their mood.
 They commented that they would not be able to follow a schedule.

-All three types of users commented that they would keep all of their coursework deadlines.
+It is important to note that all three types of users commented that they would keep all of their coursework deadlines.

-How Do the Intended Users' View the use of Mobile Devices for Learning or Studying in Different Locations?
+4.4 How do the Intended Users' View the use of Mobile Devices for Learning or Studying in Different Locations?

 Computers and laptop computers were the two most common devices that participants used regularly for their studies.
-The locations in which they would use these devices to carry out their studying activities included the four types of environments, study-dedicated areas, home areas, café areas, and transport.
-Participants had used the following programs frequently as part of their studies
+The locations in which they would use these devices to carry out their studying activities included the four types of environments, study-dedicated areas, home areas, café areas and transport.
+Participants had used the following programs frequently as part of their studies.

-- Internet browsers (including Internet Explorer, Firefox). - Office tools, including Microsoft Office (including Word, Excel, PowerPoint, Access), OpenOffice.org, Latex, Adobe Reader, translation tools, dictionaries, and notes-linking (such as Tomboy notes). - Programming tools (including Netbeans, Eclipse, Python, and developing environments for C++). - Statistical programs (including Matlab, SPSS, Minitab). - Drawing programs (including Corel Draw and Solid Works for Engineering).

-Others that are subject-specific, including Clampex and LCS lite.
+- Internet browsers (including Internet Explorer, Firefox). - Microsoft Office (including Word, Excel, PowerPoint, Database), OpenOffice.org, Latex, Adobe Reader, translation tools, dictionaries and notes-linking (such as Tomboy notes). - Programming tools (including Netbeans, Eclipse, Python, and developing environments for C++). - Statistical programs (including Matlab, SPSS, Minitab). - Drawing programs (including Corel Draw and Solid Works for Engineering). - Others which are subject-specific, including Clampex and LCS lite.

 Our interview study revealed three different user perspectives regarding the deployment of mobile devices (which includes portable laptops) for learning or studying with, as follows.
-It is interesting to note that some students may not want to use mobile devices for studying but may want to carry out learning/studying tasks in non-fixed environments.
+It is interesting to note that some students may not want to use mobile devices for studying, but may want to carry out learning/studying tasks in non-fixed environments.

-- 1. Enthusiastic: 11 participants reported that they would (or already did) use mobile devices for their learning activities, for example, by accessing lecture notes and audio files both on- and offline. - 2.
-Recognizing potential: 16 participants noted that they would use mobile devices for learning/studying under specific circumstances, such as commuting or attending conferences. - Not useful: 10 participants thought mobile devices would not be useful or that they had no need for them because of the following reasons.
-Wang and Higgins (2005) noted that many people lacked the psychological motivation needed for mobile learning, which supports our findings. - They would prefer to sit down at a desk to study/learn. - They do not want to study/learn when outside dedicated studying hours. - They do not like technology and/or would prefer to handwrite. - The device is too small and they don't feel comfortable using it.
+- Enthusiastic 11 participants reported that they would (or already did) use mobile devices their learning activities, for example, accessing lecture notes and audio files from both on- and offline. - Recognizing potential 16 participants noted that they would use mobile devices for learning/studying under specific circumstances, such as, commuting, or attending conferences. - 3.
+Not useful 10 participants thought mobile devices would not be useful or that they had no need for them because of the following reasons (Wang and Higgins (2005) noted that many people lacked the psychological motivation needed for mobile learning, which supports our findings).

+- a.
+They would prefer to sit down at a desk to study/learn. - b.
+They do not want to study/learn when outside dedicated studying hours. - c.
+They do not like technology and/or would prefer to handwrite. - d.
+The device is too small and they don't feel comfortable using it.